MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/n/navigate.md

 **Examples**
 To browse the web, select any link on your home page.
-To go to a webpage, enter the address of the page in the Address bar, and then select Go.
+To go to a webpage, enter the address of the page in the Address bar, and then select **Go**.

 Avoid referring to UI controls and buttons as *navigation* buttons and to webpages that orient the customer as *navigation* topics or *navigation* pages.
 Most of the time, use *buttons, topics,* and *pages* instead.